ray5273/comentario/docs/content/_index.en.md

 **Welcome to Comentario Documentation!**

-**[Comentario](https://comentario.app)** is an open-source web comment engine, adding discussion functionality to plain, boring web pages.
+**[Comentario](https://comentario.app)** is an open-source web comment engine, which adds discussion functionality to plain, boring web pages.

 <p class="text-center">
 {{< button "/about" "About" "outline-primary mb-2" >}}